 Mr. Evans has spoken at insurance coverage seminars, business development workshops, and diversity conferences around the country.
 Additionally, he has been very involved in the firm's pro bono efforts.

 Mr. Evans has been recognized both locally and nationally for his professional accomplishments.
-In 2012, he was appointed as co-chair of the American Bar Association's Section of Litigation, Insurance Coverage Litigation Committee.
-In 2010 and 2008, Mr. Evans was honored by the American Business Trial Lawyers of Northern California for his dedication and professionalism.
+In 2016, he was appointed to the Minority Corporate Counsel Association's (MCCA) Next Generation (N-Gen) Advisory Board, formed of in-house and law firm attorneys to assist with MCCA's efforts to promote diversity and inclusion in the legal profession nationwide.
+In 2012, Mr. Evans was appointed as co-chair of the American Bar Association's Section of Litigation, Insurance Coverage Litigation Committee.
+In 2010 and 2008, he was honored by the American Business Trial Lawyers of Northern California for his dedication and professionalism.
 In addition, he was named one of the top 100 minority associates in the United States for 2007 by the Stakeholder Organization.
 Mr. Evans has also received special honors from the NAACP, the Congressional Black Caucus, the 100 Black Men of Los Angeles, the Young Black Scholars Program, the Black Women Lawyers Association of Los Angeles, the American Legion and many other organizations.